Axel Springer: The SDS Anti-Springer campaign

 Helmut Schmidt, then parliamentary leader of the Social Democrats, sought to intervene with Springer.
 Schmidt conceded that the publisher's success was related to new journalistic methods and formats that catered to public tastes, but charged Springer with using that position of preeminence to mix "news and suggestive commentary".
 He might have "fewer problems" if he restructured his publishing house on the model of private foundations or public media institutions.
 In the event, when finally Springer consented to meet with Schmidt in August 1968, their discussion was of the Czechoslovak crisis (Schmidt assuring Springer that it was "impossible" that the Soviets would repeat the events of Budapest 1956 and crush the Prague Spring with tanks).

-On 19 May 1972, the Red Army Fraction (the "Baader Meinhof Gang") bombed Springer's Hamburg offices injuring 17 employees, two of them seriously.
+On 19 May 1972, the Red Army Faction (the "Baader Meinhof Gang") bombed Springer's Hamburg offices, injuring 17 employees, two of them seriously.
 Springer critics regretted the escalation, but accepted the thesis of The Lost Honour of Katharina Blum, or: How violence develops and where it can lead, Heinrich Böll's 1974 novel in which violence is framed and driven by a demagogic and unscrupulous tabloid press.
 "No one", Haffner argued in liberal weekly Stern, "has planted the seeds of violence more keenly than Springer journalism".